- What is the current ratio?

 A ratio above 1 suggests the company has more current assets than current liabilities, suggesting it's well-positioned to handle short-term commitments.
 A ratio below 1 may indicate the need for stronger financial management to address potential liquidity challenges.

-The current ratio is important because it reveals whether a company can meet its immediate financial obligations without scrambling for emergency funding.
+The current ratio is important because it reveals whether your company can meet its immediate financial obligations without scrambling for emergency funding.
 Investors use it to spot potential cash flow problems before they become serious, and lenders rely on it when deciding whether to extend credit.

 The current ratio formula